UPPMAX/R-matlab-julia-HPC/docs/reflections/20251006_richel/README.md

 I think it is likely enough that the 4x 'I can absolutely do this!' comes from the 4x people attending our session.
 If my notes are incorrect (they do seem incomplete) I can imagine that the COSMOS SENS person had problems here.
+I conclude that me and Rebecca did a perfect job!